aaronkw/d3-network/README.md

 If <em>show</em> is true or not provided, a legend mapping edge colors to weights will be drawn when draw() is called.

+<a name="on" href="#on">#</a> <b>on</b>(type, listener)

+Registers the specified <em>listener</em> to receive custom events of the specified <em>type</em>.
+Two events are currently supported: <em>geneadd</em> and <em>edgeadd</em>

+The <em>geneadd</em> event is dispached when a gene node that was not visible previously is added to the network display.
+Listeners are called with an array of added genes.

+The <em>edgeadd</em> event is dispatched when an edge that was not visible previously is added to the network display.
+Listeners are called with an array of added edges.

+This function is typically used to register tooltip listeners to genes and edges.

 <a name="ongene" href="#ongene">#</a> <b>onGene</b>(type, listener)

 Registers the specified <em>listener</em> to receive events of the specified <em>type</em>.
 Specifying listeners for <em>mouseover</em>, <em>mouseout</em>, <em>mouseclick</em>, <em>mouseout</em> will override the default actions.
 To add a listener, specify a suffix to the type, for example, `network.onGene("mouseover.custom", mouseovercustom)`